mmclaughlin87/march-madness-historical-perfomance/README.md

 ![png](output_41_0.png)

 This table shows the average number of wins, average deviation from expected wins, games played, and tournament appearances for the teams highlighted in the previous graph.
-The fact that Duke, North Carolina, Kentucky, and Conneticut had such a high number of wins and often overperformed their seeds was not surprising consider their position on the total number of wins bar graph shown earlier.
+The fact that Duke, North Carolina, Kentucky, and Connecticut had such a high number of wins and often overperformed their seeds was not surprising consider their position on the total number of wins bar graph shown earlier.
 It was also expected that they wouldn't overperform their seed as often since they are often seeded very high.

 It was interesting that there was a team like Butler that almost wins an extra game more than expected every tournament and had a large number of appearances and games played.
 Their run to the final four a few years ago probably skews this slightly though.